 Watch it here!

-Today's ACT module is going to focus almost exclusively on questions you've sent in about how to create environmental justice within your communities, and create systemic change.
+The following actions focus almost exclusively on questions our Soapbox community members sent in about how to create environmental justice within our communities, and create systemic change.

 Here's the thing about humans:

-The good news: everything I said above can be solved in baby steps, starting with what I'm about to tell you below.
-Here's what you can do.
+The good news—everything we said above can be solved in baby steps.
+Here's what you can do:

 1) Move money to a different bank

-Sophia Wagner, one of our readers, is the founder of Mighty, a bank comparison site to help you find banks that are good for people & the planet according to public data, not ads.
-She reached out to me saying, "Many of the biggest contributors to fossil fuels and exploitation are the most popular banks in the country.
+Sophia Wagner, one of Soapbox's community members, is the founder of Mighty Deposits, a bank comparison site to help you find banks that are good for people & the planet according to public data, not ads.
+She reached out to us saying, "Many of the biggest contributors to fossil fuels and exploitation are the most popular banks in the country.
 Opening savings/checking accounts with sustainable banks or Black-owned banks can be a really effective way to take action and contribute to systemic change."

-I've spent more time on the Mighty website than I'd like to admit.
+We've spent more time on the Mighty Deposits website than we'd like to admit.
 Here are some amazing things about it:

 2) Understand and VOTE on local policy